Sakai Tadatsugu: Service in the Oda-Tokugawa alliance

-Sometime around 1565, Tadatsugu urged his superior, Ieyasu, to abandon his allegiance with the Imagawa clan.
+Sometime around 1565, Tadatsugu urged his superior, Ieyasu, to abandon his allegiance to the Imagawa clan.
 After the Tokugawa clan captured Yoshida Castle in eastern Mikawa (present-day Toyohashi), Ieyasu ordered Tadatsugu to control the castle.
-Ieyasu then assigned Tadatsugu, Ishikawa Kazumasa, Sakakibara Yasumasa, and Honda Tadakatsu as chiefs of the Tokugawa counsel of staff.
+Ieyasu assigned Tadatsugu, Ishikawa Kazumasa, Sakakibara Yasumasa, and Honda Tadakatsu as chiefs of the Tokugawa council of staff.

-By 1567, Ieyasu had reorganized the structures of his army into two divisions, each with a separate commander.
-Tadatsugu was placed over the forces of 18 Tokugawa Fudai and Kamon daimyōs, while Ishikawa Kazumasa was given command over the forces of 13 daimyō.
+By 1567, Ieyasu restructured his army into two divisions, each with a separate commander.
+Tadatsugu was given command of 18 Tokugawa Fudai and Kamon daimyōs, while Ishikawa Kazumasa was given command over the forces of 13 daimyō.
 Tadatsugu was given command of the "Higashi-Mikawa" ("Eastern Mikawa") samurai clans, such as Matsudaira Ietada (Fukōzu), Matsudaira Tadamasa, Matsudaira Ietada (Katahara), and others.

 In 1569, Tadatsugu participated in the Siege of Kakegawa castle.

 In 1570, Tadatsugu was involved in the Battle of Anegawa, leading the Tokugawa forces that formed the left wing of the Oda-Tokugawa alliance forces.
 Tadatsugu and Ishikawa Kazumasa led the vanguard, while Sakakibara Yasumasa and Honda Tadakatsu led the rearguard of the Tokugawa formation.

 In 1572, during the Battle of Mikatagahara, Tadatsugu fought the opposing Takeda clan forces on the far-right position of the Tokugawa forces' stork-shaped formation.
-At first, Tadatsugu repulsed the first wave of the Takeda clan's charge led by Oyamada Nobushige.
-However, as the second wave led by Baba Nobuharu stepped in, units under Tadatsugu were overwhelmed.
-Tadatsugu struggled as his troops were badly beaten.
+At first, Tadatsugu repulsed the first wave of the Takeda charge led by Oyamada Nobushige.
+The second wave, led by Baba Nobuharu, led to Tadatsugu's forces being overwhelmed and his troops were badly beaten.
 As Ieyasu and his allies retreated to Hamamatsu Castle, Tadatsugu participated in the ruse which mitigated the effects of Takeda victory in the field, and the Takeda forces withdrew.

-In June 1574, when the Takeda clan began sieging Takatenjin, Oda Nobunaga personally lead reinforcements.
-He encamped in Yoshida castle and was greeted by Tadatsugu.
-However, as he heard that Takatenjin had surrendered, Nobunaga aborted his trip to Takatenjin and returned to Yoshida castle to plan.
+In June 1574, the Takeda clan began sieging Takatenjin.
+Oda Nobunaga lead the reinforcements to encamp at Yoshida castle, where he was greeted by Tadatsugu.
+Learning that Takatenjin had surrendered, Nobunaga remained at Yoshida castle to plan.

 In 1575, when Takeda Katsuyori laid siege to Yoshida castle, Tadatsugu defended with a garrison of 6,000 soldiers.
 The battles were exclusively limited to spear skirmishes outside the wall, which frustrated Katsuyori, causing him to abandon the siege.

 depiction of Sakai Tadatsugu with skull head as standard on his back, at the attack of Nagashino, 1575, work by Tsukioka Yoshitoshi.